How Much Time Does A Car Repair Take?

 Replacing a bulb in your headlights or taillights isn’t particularly more complicated than replacing a bulb in your house.
 You’ll probably need little more than a Phillips screwdriver and the new bulb.

 However, we appreciate that not everyone is comfortable with car repairs.
 If that is the case, you can grab a quote from us to find the best deal for you, as it should be a relatively painless job for you.

 Estimated Repair Time: 5-20 minutes

 As we discussed in the original piece, suspension repair can vary drastically in time as much as it can in cost, because of how complex a system it is.

 Replacing a single set of shocks, for example takes between 2-3 hours, as does either side’s control arms.
 Lesser work such as replacing a spring or shock absorber will take less.
-For an entire suspension overhaul, it becomes a question of days, not hours.
+For an entire uspension overhaul, it becomes a question of days, not hours.

 Hence, it’s difficult to say and depends on how widespread the damage is.
 As suspensions can be long and complicated procedures, we advise getting many quotes to ensure you select the best option for you.